kexiZeroing/kexiZeroing.github.io/src/posts/run-mysql-locally-and-manipulate-nodejs-files.md

 ## Memory Usage in Node.js (V8)
 - RSS (Resident Set Size): Total memory allocated for the Node.js process, including all parts of the memory: code, stack, and heap.
-- Heap: Memory allocated for JavaScript objects.
+- Heap Total: Memory allocated for JavaScript objects.
+This is the total size of the allocated heap.
+- Heap Used: Memory actually used by the JavaScript objects.
+This shows how much of the heap is currently in use.
 - External: Memory used by C++ objects that are linked to JavaScript objects.
 This memory is managed outside the V8 heap.
 - Array Buffers: Memory allocated for ArrayBuffer objects, which are used to store fixed-length binary data.